visit-dav/visit/src/doc/using_visit/Quantitative/XRayImageQuery.rst

 But for those who wish to see all of the rays used in the ray trace, the following will be useful.

 The second rays mesh provided is the ray mesh, which provides all the rays used in the ray trace, represented as lines in Blueprint.
-A note of caution: depending on how many rays appear are used in the ray trace, this mesh could be expensive to render, hence the inclusion of the ray corners mesh.
+A note of caution: depending on how many rays are used in the ray trace, this mesh could be expensive to render, hence the inclusion of the ray corners mesh.

 .. figure:: images/xray_raysmesh_40x30.png